MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-dashboards-bcdr.md

 ### Accidental dashboard deletion

-Mistakes are bound to happen, and it is possible for users to unintentionally delete a dashboard.
-If you find yourself in this situation, please use the assistance of Microsoft support to restore your dashboard.
-12 weeks from the deletion date, the dashboard can no longer be restored.
+Mistakes are bound to happen, and it's possible for users to unintentionally delete a dashboard.
+If you find yourself in this situation, use the assistance of Microsoft support to restore your dashboard.
+Twelve weeks from the deletion date, the dashboard can no longer be restored.

 ### Improper dashboard modification

-In the event that a dashboard has been improperly modified, such as inadvertently deleting a tile and saving the alterations, it should be noted that Kusto Dashboard does not offer rollback.
+If a dashboard has been improperly modified, such as inadvertently deleting a tile and saving the alterations, it should be noted that Kusto Dashboard doesn't offer rollback.

 ## High availability